 How does ECOLEAF compare to current solutions on the market, in terms of sustainability?

 The environmental credentials for ECOLEAF are impressive.
 Our initial calculations suggest that ECOLEAF realizes a CO2 footprint reduction of greater than 50 percent compared to cold and hot foil.
 Not only does the system completely eradicate the need for foil, but also only involves the precise amount of metal needed for each application, eliminating pigment waste too, as well as the need for any carrier film.
 When you look at this in a wider context, the benefits become even clearer.
-Every 1kg of pigment utilised with ECOLEAF replaces 3 tonnes of foil, which in turn eliminates 14 tonnes of CO2: the equivalent of planting 1.100 trees.
+Every 1kg of ECOLEAF flakes effectively replaces 3000kg of foil, which in turn eliminates 20 tonnes of CO2e: the equivalent of planting around 833 trees.
 The potential environmental impact of this technology, once ramped up and put into operation at scale, paints a very hopeful picture for the future of print and packaging embellishments.